BDA-KTS/claim_similarity_retrieval/README.md

 ## Input Data
 There are two inputs that are expected to be a part of the method
-1. Input Dataset: A data frame containing a list of claims, from which claims similar to the input must be retrieved.
+1. Source dataset: A collection of claims to retrieve similar claims from, for given user query.
+The default is [claim_similarity_dataset.tsv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/claim_similarity_dataset.tsv).
-2. User input: The input claim against which similar claims are searched.
+2. User input query: The inputs a query against which similar claims are searched in the source dataset.

 ### Sample Input
-1. Input Dataset: The [claim_similarity_dataset.tsv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/claim_similarity_dataset.tsv) already present in the **claim_similarity_retrieval** method.
+1. Source dataset: The [claim_similarity_dataset.tsv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/claim_similarity_dataset.tsv) already present in the **claim_similarity_retrieval** method.

-2. User input: The user input can be provided either by entering it when the script prompts for it:
+2. User input query: The user input query can be provided either by entering it when the script prompts for it:

     `Enter a sentence for similarity check (or press Enter to use a sample sentence): Musicians Robert Plant and Cher plan to wed at Westminster Abbey in July 2016.`

    or through the file [sample_input.txt](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/sample_input.txt)

 ## Output Data
-* The output is exported to a CSV file [similarity_results.csv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/similarity_results.csv) and contains the input sentence, normalized rating, similarity, claim source, claim reviewed and message if any.
+* The output is exported to a CSV file [similarity_results.csv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/similarity_results.csv) and contains the input sentence, normalized rating, similarity scores, claims source, claims reviewed, and messages if any.

 ### Sample Output